 Join the Fellowship Ministry at Our Lady of Joy!
 We are groups of 6 to 12 parishioners who meet in each other’s homes twice a month for an hour to grow in their faith through prayer and a sharing of the upcoming Sunday Gospel reading.

 Feeling the support of their community, individuals can live their faith more fully in their family, neighborhood and workplace.

+For me, it was an entry to a greater commitment to my faith, which ultimately resulted in my being ordained a Deacon.
 But for many others in our group, it provided unique fulfillment of the call they felt toward greater oneness with Christ.
 There were many other benefits beyond that.
 The members of that group are, for the most part, still among our closest friends with whom we share a bond not just of friendship, but of common faith.

 Small church groups can mark a return to the excitement and intensity in faith that the early Christians felt, and one which is relevant in today’s faith challenging world.
 Mary Linda and I are grateful that God led us to the group we joined, and hope many others in our community of Our Lady of Joy find the same growth in faith, comfort in fellowship, and lifelong friendships that we experienced.